What Do You Need To Buy a House in Florida? 7 Requirements for 2023

 Last Word

-Additionally, be prepared to ask your agent questions about the property, such as the age of the roof or HVAC system, any known issues or repairs, and the reason for the sale.
+Don't hesitate to ask your agent important questions about the property, like the roof or HVAC system age, any issues or repairs needed, and the reasons behind the sale.

 With over 50 years of mortgage industry experience, we are here to help you achieve the American dream of owning a home.
 We strive to provide the best education before, during, and after you buy a home.
 Our advice is based on experience with Phil Ganz and Team closing over One billion dollars and helping countless families.